itom-project/itom/docs/userDoc/source/06_extended_gui/qtdesigner.rst

     *New in itom 4.1*

-.. py:function:: QGridLayout::setColumnMinimumWidth(int columnIndex, int width):
+.. py:function:: QGridLayout.setColumnMinimumWidth(columnIndex: int, width: int)

     Sets the minimum width of the column at position `columnIndex` to `width` pixels.